-Riley Morsman is an MFA candidate in the Creative Writing & Environment program at Iowa State University.
+MFA Program in Creative Writing & Environment at Iowa State University.
 She writes creative nonfiction, poetry, and inter-genre work that blurs the border between the two.
-Her work has been published in or is forthcoming from Barren Magazine, LandLocked Magazine, Kansas City Voices, and Borderlands: Texas Poetry Review.
+Her work has been published in Barren Magazine, LandLocked Magazine, Fathom Magazine, Kansas City Voices, and Borderlands: Texas Poetry Review.

 Top, left: photo by Laura Morsman Photography